deepzec/Grok-backdoor/README.md

 Grok-backdoor is a simple python based backdoor, it uses Ngrok tunnel for the communication and it make backdoor binary using Pyinstaller

-Disclaimer: This program is for educational purposes only.
+## Disclaimer:

-	I am not responsible for how you use this program
+All the code provided on this repository is for educational/research purposes only.
+Any actions and/or activities related to the material contained within this repository is solely your responsibility.
+The misuse of the code in this repository can result in criminal charges brought against the persons in question.
+Author will not be held responsible in the event any criminal charges be brought against any individuals misusing the code in this repository to break the law.

 ## Dependencies: